-There’s no point in trying to deny that tween girls go through a lot.
+There’s no point in trying to deny that girls go through a lot from the ages of 8 to 14.
 This is an incredibly important time in their lives, and as parents we are often left feeling lost, helpless, and frustrated.

 We’re unsure of how to navigate.
 Of how to get off the eggshells and onto softer ground.

 Good For You Girls was founded upon one very simple belief: That preadolescence is something beautiful — A rite of passage that deserves attention, nurture, and love.

 When our founder, Kim, went looking for skin care products for her two tween girls over a decade ago, she realized that no companies formulated their lines specifically for young skin.
 The skin that was already going through enormous internal transformations and that definitely didn’t need disruptive harsh chemicals added into the mix.

 With her long-standing background in nutrition, she dove into the ingredients lists of what was available.
 She researched and analyzed.
 Ultimately, Kim came to the conclusion that not only were there no gentle, healthy products available for her girls’ skin on the market - there was no kind, nurturing, or loving messaging for them there either.

 And yet, this period of time is when the pillars of a young woman are formed.
 Self-care.
 Confidence.
 Self-respect.
 A strong sense of identity.